 Kevin Capobianco has experience assessing and treating PTSD and other mental health challenges in hospitals, OSI clinics, and other outpatient clinic settings, and finds working with first responders, CAF members, and their families particularly rewarding.
 He integrates various psychotherapeutic techniques in his clinical work in order to tailor his approach to best fit the needs of each client.

-Kevin is nearing the completion of his PhD in Clinical Psychology at the University of Waterloo.
+Kevin has earned his PhD from the University of Waterloo.

 Carla Kane earned her Master of Social Work (MSW) from Wilfrid Laurier University in Waterloo.
 She focused her graduate studies on trauma, with a particular interest in the effects of operational stress injuries on individuals and family members including spouses and children.
 Prior to earning her MSW, Ms. Kane was a police officer for nine years having spent time in patrol and detectives.
 As a former first responder, Ms. Kane has intimate knowledge of the operational stressors that can impact individuals and families.
 At Breakwater, she offers services to individuals, couples, and families, using a trauma-informed approach to collaboratively identify coping skills and build resiliency.

 Tali Barclay earned her Master of Social Work from the University of Toronto.
 Her training included modern approaches to psychotherapy over the life course.
 Her area of interest at Breakwater includes examining and treating the impact of occupational stress on family structures.
 Ms. Barclay provides therapy services to individuals, couples and families.

 Nick Zabara has experience assessing and treating clients with anxiety, depression, and PTSD in outpatient and inpatient settings.
 His clinical experience has included working with first responders and veterans of the Canadian Armed Forces and the Royal Canadian Mounted Police.